 Medtech Tips: How To Design With Safety In Mind

-Guest authors Laura Dhatt and Paul Kostek of software engineering services firm Base2 Solutions offer device-makers pointers on how to mitigate certain risks and make sure that safety is always a top concern when products are designed.
+Guest author Paul Kostek of software engineering services firm Base2 Solutions offers device-makers pointers on how to mitigate certain risks and make sure that safety is always a top concern when products are designed.

 The medical device industry faces a unique set of challenges when it comes to complying with federal regulations and safety.
 The tracing and tracking of specifications necessary to move a product through the US Food and Drug Administration screening process is unavoidably strict.
 Companies must be cognizant of these requirements in each stage of the design process if they hope to release a successful product without lengthy and/or costly revisions.

-Laura Dhatt and Paul Kostek are advisory systems engineers at software engineering services firm Base2 Solutions.
-Dhatt has more than two decades of experience with deep knowledge in the medical device product development industry, while Kostek works with companies in defining system architecture, system requirements and risk assessment.
+Paul Kostek is an advisory systems engineer at software engineering services firm Base2 Solutions, working with companies in defining system architecture, system requirements and risk assessment.

 For devices, risk management standard ISO 14971 from the International Organization for Standardization is used worldwide for designing with safety in mind.
 It provides direction for developers on how to assess risk while offering a framework for the most important features and functions of the device.
 Companies that fail to comply with ISO 14971 are setting themselves up for a negative outcome from an FDA facility inspection, and a product shipping delay that often culminates in an expensive and extensive reworking of processes, documentation and testing.

 So, how can device-makers mitigate these risks and design with safety in mind?
 Below are four focus areas that firms may find effective.

 Appoint A Safety Engineer

 Designate someone on the design team who is well versed in ISO 14971 to have primary oversight responsibility for safety.
 Is there a systems engineer who has a passion for safety-based decision-making?